amitjain1982/remote-pagination/README.md

  * onComplete (optional) -The javascript function to call when the remote function is complete, including any updates

 ## Version History
+  * 0.4.5 : Fix UI issues to work with Twitter bootstrap.
   * 0.4.4 : Fixed javascript error on page load.
   * 0.4.2 : Fixed bug with remoteNonStopPageScroll of loading all data at once in certain scenario. rer#2
   * 0.4.1 : Added loadingHTML property to remoteNonStopPageScroll tag.